-ICF has been involved in the most important marine conservation and habitat conservation projects of the past 15 years in the Baja California peninsula and Sea of Cortez region.
-We will continue to focus on high-priority sites in coastal, marine, and terrestrial areas of high biodiversity and native species, as well as migratory corridors for whales, sharks, and sea turtles.
+ICF has been involved in the most important marine conservation and terrestrial and habitat protection projects of the past 15 years in the Gulf of California, Meso-American Reef and the Eastern Pacific Tropics.
+We will continue to focus on high-priority sites in coastal, marine, and terrestrial areas of high biodiversity and native species to protect and conserve the ecological integrity of Mexico and Latin America.

 Waterkeepers of Baja California Fund

 The Waterkeepers of Baja California Fund supports a regional collaborative of ten individuals (Waterkeepers) positioned at local organizations working throughout the Baja peninsula to organize eﬀorts around clean water and healthy communities.
 Collectively, they monitor over 75 watersheds and coastal areas for bacteria and pollutants that may pose public health risks.
 Additionally, they build resilience in their communities by leading workshops, beach cleanups, youth leadership programs, illegal fishing surveillance and lead efforts to restore and protect watershed ecosystems.
 Strengthening their work helps to shape future environmental policy and behavior in this incredibly biologically diverse region.
 Watch and learn more about their work from Hector Trinidad, the Loreto Coastkeeper, and Margarita Diaz, the Tijuana Waterkeeper.
 Donate here!